Take in Lucca: A Timeless Treasure of a Tuscan Town

 Photo: Travel In Culture

-One of the funny things you can do in Lucca is to make the tour of the old town on top of the town walls.
-Do like the locals and rent a bicycle to do the 4 km (2.5 miles) stretch of walkway all the way round on the rampart encircling the town.
-Look out above the mazy town rooftops to view the surrounding Tuscan hillsides.
+One of the fun things to do in Lucca is take a tour of the old town atop the town walls.
+Follow the locals’ lead: rent a bike and cycle the 4 km (2.5 miles) of walkway along the ramparts encircling the town.
+Look out over the maze of town rooftops to enjoy views of the surrounding Tuscan hills.

-Also during the more recent centuries Lucca has been a historical focal point.
-In 1799 Napoleon’s troops invaded the Tuscan town, and it got status of a Principality.
-Later, in 1815 Lucca came under the control of Maria Luisa of Bourbon for some years.
-Her son, Charles of Bourbon, eventually handed the control of Lucca over to the grand duchy of Tuscany in1847 which meant the end of the city’s independence.
-With the unification of Italy in 1861, Lucca finally became part of the unified country Italy.
+In more recent centuries, Lucca has also been a historical focal point.
+In 1799, Napoleon’s troops invaded the Tuscan town, and it was granted the status of a principality.
+Later, in 1815, Lucca came under the control of Maria Luisa of Bourbon for several years.
+Her son, Charles of Bourbon, eventually ceded Lucca to the Grand Duchy of Tuscany in 1847, marking the end of the city’s independence.
+With the unification of Italy in 1861, Lucca became part of the newly unified country.

 Photo: Travel In Culture

-The rich history is reflected in the number of historical structures spanning the old town.
-Lucca is also known as the city of a hundred churches – referring to the huge amount of churches dispersed in the streets.
-Nearly every street corner features interesting buildings of which many are religious constructions.
-Among the masterpieces are the Duomo – the San Martino Cathedral and the San Michele in Foro.
+The city’s rich history is reflected in the many historical structures throughout the old town.
+Lucca is also known as the ‘City of a Hundred Churches,’ a reference to the numerous churches scattered across its streets.
+Nearly every street corner is home to spectacular buildings, including masterpieces such as the Duomo, the San Martino Cathedral, and the San Michele in Foro.

-The Duomo, the Cathedral in Pisan style, is a true jewel.
-It is from the 11th century with a major 14th century Renaissance redesign.
+The Duomo, a cathedral in Pisan style, is a true gem.
+Dating back to the 11th century, it underwent a significant Renaissance redesign in the 14th century.
 A splendid bell tower and a lavish marble façade of red, green and white marble adorn the Cathedral.
-All columns on the façade are created in each their different style due to being contributions in a design competition.
-The Cathedral also holds the famous small shrine containing the Holy Face of Lucca or Volto Santo di Lucca in Italian.
+As part of a design competition, each column on the façade was created in a different style.
+The Cathedral also houses the famous shrine containing the Holy Face of Lucca, or Volto Santo di Lucca in Italian.

 Photo: Travel In Culture

-Experiencing Lucca in this setting of unique architecture covering both the traces of the ancient Roman amphitheatre in the Piazza dell’Anfiteatro, the glorious churches, as well as the quaint towers of more recent date, you will definitely lose your heart to the Tuscan picturesque town.
-Sit down in one of the numerous cafés or restaurants and try an Italian espresso, the flavour of a glass of Chianti or an authentic Tuscan meal – and sense the ambiance of historic Lucca.
+As you experience Lucca’s unique architecture, from the traces of the ancient Roman amphitheatre in Piazza dell’Anfiteatro to the glorious churches and quaint towers of later periods, you will surely fall in love with this picturesque Tuscan town!
+Sit down in one of the many cafés or restaurants to enjoy an Italian espresso, a glass of Chianti, or an authentic Tuscan meal, and immerse yourself in the historic ambience of Lucca.

-Enjoy Lucca – a real gem in Tuscany!
-Combine it with a trip to Florence or Siena.
+Enjoy Lucca, a true gem of Tuscany, and combine it with a visit to Florence or Siena.

 Accommodation / Tours: Check Hotels, Tours & Activities